mbforbes/website-3/posts/writing/travel/2022-edinburgh.md

      > The Guardian and Telegraph use Britain as a synonym for the United Kingdom.
 Some prefer to use Britain as shorthand for Great Britain.
 The British Cabinet Office's Government Digital Service style guide for use on gov.uk recommends: "Use UK and United Kingdom in preference to Britain and British (UK business, UK foreign policy, ambassador and high commissioner).
 But British embassy, not UK embassy." ([Wikipedia: UK](https://en.wikipedia.org/wiki/United_Kingdom))

-**Attributions:** The maps are drawn using [Leaflet](https://leafletjs.com/); Map tiles by [Stamen Design](https://stamen.com/), under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
-Map data by [OpenStreetMap](https://www.openstreetmap.org/), under [ODbL](https://www.openstreetmap.org/copyright).
-The data I used to draw the colored overlays are from several sources: [Country centroids](https://github.com/mihai-craita/countries_center_box); [UK and Ireland](https://datahub.io/core/geo-countries#data); [Scotland and N Ireland](https://github.com/Crunch-io/geodata); and [England and Wales](https://martinjc.github.io/UK-GeoJSON/).

-**See also:** [This map](https://www.britannica.com/story/whats-the-difference-between-great-britain-and-the-united-kingdom) by Encyclopedia Britannica.
+This concludes our geographic interlude.[^wasteTime] Next stop is Edinburgh's big old castle.

+[^wasteTime]: [This map](https://cdn.britannica.com/41/193441-050-13CCA6B5/Terminology-British-Isles-United-Kingdom-Ireland-Great.jpg) (if broken, from [this page](https://www.britannica.com/story/whats-the-difference-between-great-britain-and-the-united-kingdom)) by Encyclopedia Britannica inspired the whole tangent.
 I emailed them to see if I could put the map in this blog post and they ~~never replied~~ said I'd have to pay them, so naturally I instead spent a gazillion hours making my own.

-This concludes our geographic interlude.
-Next stop is Edinburgh's big old castle.

 ## Edinburgh Castle

-{% img "/assets/posts/2022-edinburgh/castle-location.moz80.jpg" %}
+{% img2 "/assets/posts/2022-edinburgh/castle-location.moz80.jpg" %}

 The castle is the Big Tourist Thing you go do in town.
 Since we were in Edinburgh long enough to eat Krispy Kreme and play mini golf we didn't really have any excuse, so off we went.

 Let's start with the good: there is some cool castle-y architecture there, maps and stained glass (both of which I always like looking at), and some quality city panoramas.

-{% img [
+{% img2 [
     [
         "/assets/posts/2022-edinburgh/castle-tower.moz80.jpg",
         "/assets/posts/2022-edinburgh/castle-bay.moz80.jpg"